aptech/docs/docs/CR-gmmFit.rst

     :param \.\.\.: Optional inputs.
 These arguments are passed untouched to the user-provided moment function by :func:`gmmFit`.
     :type \.\.\.: Any

-    :param gCtl: Optional argument.
+    :param gCtl: Optional argument, an instance of an :class:`gmmControl` structure.
 The following members of *gCtl* are referenced within the :func:`gmmFit` routine:

         .. list-table::
             :widths: auto